twistedPan/p5_microphone_input_analyzer/README.txt

-Here the first version of the mic input handler
+Here the first version of the p5 "Microphone Input Handler"

 index.html => for first User input, so chrome doesn't gets sad